Head Coach, U.S. National Under-18 Team

-Don Granato enters his fourth season as a head coach at USA Hockey’s National Team Development Program.
-He will lead the U.S. National Under-18 Team in 2014-15.
-Additionally, Granato will help guide the U.S. National Junior Team as an assistant coach at the 2015 International Ice Hockey Federation World Junior Championship in Toronto and Montreal, Canada.
+Don Granato enters his third season as head coach at USA Hockey’s National Team Development Program.
+He will lead the U.S. National Under-17 Team in 2013-14.

-That same season, Granato served as an assistant coach at the inaugural CCM/USA Hockey All-American Prospects Game in Buffalo, N.Y.
+Granato also served as assistant coach at the inaugural CCM/USA Hockey All-American Prospects game held in Buffalo, N.Y. on Sept.
+29, 2012.